Truckin Along 2003

 The companys trucks offer a separately cooled transmission system, which helps extend the life of this essential (and expensive) system.

 Mitsubishi Fuso offers standard 24-month vehicle warranty coverage, plus 36-month warranty coverage on engine components, full parts and labor, and unlimited mileage.
+Optional service plans are available for up to 60 months.

 The optional Allison Transmission is covered by a separate, 2-year, unlimited mileage warranty by the transmission manufacturer.
 Depending on the model, four-speed automatic and five-speed manual transmissions are available.